North West

 Planning Your Flag Experience and Assessment Sessions

-When you are flagging for the first time, please contact Sean a couple of weeks before the meeting.
-Sean does the post allocations for flag marshals a few days before the meeting and if he knows that you are new to flagging he will ensure that you are on post with an experienced flag marshal.
+When you are flagging for the first time, please contact Sean Herbert a couple of weeks before the meeting.
+Sean sets the post allocations for flag marshals a few days before each meeting and if he knows that you’re new to flagging he’ll ensure that you’re on post with an experienced flag marshal.
 At Oulton Park the flag marshals sign on by the scrutineering bay in the paddock.
 At most meetings there will be a joint briefing with post chiefs before everyone goes to post.

-If you are wanting to have an assessment for flagging please contact the chief marshal ahead of the meeting.
-The chief marshal’s contact details can be found on the final instructions or the volunteering form.
-You will be allocated to a post with an assessor.
-There is only a limited number of spaces available for assessments, so early booking is highly recommended.
+If you want to have a flagging assessment please contact the chief marshal ahead of the meeting.
+They can be found on the final instructions or the volunteering form.
+You’ll be allocated to a post with an assessor.
+There’s a limited number of spaces available for assessments, so early booking is highly recommended.

 If you have any questions about flagging please contact Sean on sean237196@gmail.com